sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 scrypt project --state my-project
 ```

+Note the `state` option is turned on.

 This will create a project containing a demo stateful contract named `Counter`.
-This contract implements a very easy state changing case: Increasing the value of a counter by one for every contract call.
+This contract implements a very easy state changing case: Increase a counter by one for every contract call.

 Let's take a look at the contract source file `src/contracts/counter.ts`.